 I grew up watching the Korean drama series, as well as Chinese, Taiwanese, and Japanese.
 My aunt, my mother, and sometimes my father join together in the living room and watch various series.
 Cry and laugh together, enjoying their stories.

-Because of that, at an early age, I thought of creating my own stories just as these drama series screenwriters have done to their viewers like my family.
+The impact at an early age consequently led me to create my own stories just as these drama series screenwriters have done to their viewers like my family.

 All you need to do is search for topics that might strike your interest or what’s popular at the time.
 You might not know your next best-seller lies in their threads.